Miguel Vargas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The 8.9 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.
+- The pitching staff for the Pirates has a collective 8.8 K/9, which ranks 16th in MLB.

-- The Pirates' 3.64 team ERA ranks ninth among all MLB pitching staffs.
+- The Pirates have the 10th-ranked team ERA across all MLB pitching staffs (3.78).

-- Pirates pitchers combine to surrender the sixth-fewest home runs in baseball (20 total, 0.9 per game).
+- Pirates pitchers combine to allow 21 home runs (0.9 per game), the fifth-fewest in the league.

-- Oviedo gets the start for the Pirates, his fifth of the season.
-He is 2-1 with a 2.22 ERA and 25 strikeouts in 24 1/3 innings pitched.
+- Contreras makes the start for the Pirates, his fifth of the season.
+He is 2-1 with a 4.57 ERA and 19 strikeouts in 21 2/3 innings pitched.

-- The right-hander's most recent time out was on Wednesday against the Colorado Rockies, when he threw six innings, surrendering one earned run while giving up three hits.
+- The righty last appeared on Thursday against the Cincinnati Reds, when he tossed 6 2/3 innings, allowing one earned run while giving up five hits.

+- The 23-year-old has put up an ERA of 4.57, with 7.9 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .284 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.